Infinidoge/nix-minecraft/CONTRIBUTING.md

 Please rebase on top of master to include upstream changes, instead of merging in upstream changes.
 This helps keep the commit history of your PR clean.

+### AI Generated Content is Strictly Prohibited

+This includes code, issues, PR descriptions, commit messages, everything and anything.
+Do not use AI for contributing to nix-minecraft.
+If you do so repeatedly, you may be blacklisted from contributing at all.

 ## Meta files

 ### Changelog